-The integrated approach

-When possible, it is usually best that skills training for disabled persons take place together with skills training for non-disabled persons.
-For example:

-- A disabled girl can go to the river to learn to wash clothes with other girls and their mothers. - A disabled boy can go to the fields to help plant, weed, and harvest alongside his able-bodied brothers, sisters, and father. - A disabled child can go to the same school as other children, and then go on to some specialized training course. - A disabled young man or woman may enter a shop or production team as an apprentice just as non-disabled young persons often do.
+TRAINING The integrated approach When possible, it is usually best that skills training for people with disabilities take place together with skills training for people without disabilities.
+For example: - A child with disabilities can go to the river to learn to wash clothes with other children and adults. - A child with disabilities can go to the fields to help plant, weed, and harvest alongside his family. - A child with disabilities can go to the same school as other children, and then go on to some specialized training course. - A young person with disabilities may enter a shop or production team as an apprentice just as young people without disabilities often do.

-For a mildly or moderately disabled child, there are many possibilities to prepare for life's work together with non-disabled children-especially if parents encourage the child and explore opportunities.
-A community rehabilitation program can help by encouraging schoolteachers, schoolchildren, training program instructors, craftspersons, and possible employers to be more open to giving disabled young people an equal chance.

-For more severely disabled young people, opportunities for integrated education or skills training will be much more limited.
+For a child with mild to moderate disabilities, there are many possibilities to prepare for life's work together with other children-especially if parents encourage the child and explore opportunities.
+A community rehabilitation program can help by encouraging schoolteachers, schoolchildren, training program instructors, craftspersons, and possible employers to be more open to giving young people with disabilities an equal chance.
+For young people with more severe disabilities, opportunities for integrated education or skills training will be much more limited.
 Alternatives need to be looked for, or arranged, especially in communities that are still not open to giving them an equal chance.

-Special training possibilities

-Different approaches have been tried to help disabled persons learn specific skills.
-In cities, special training centers are sometimes set up for children with similar disabilities.
-These include programs for deaf children, centers for mentally slow young persons, and programs for blind children.
+Special training possibilities Different approaches have been tried to help people with disabilities learn specific skills.
+In cities, training centers are sometimes set up for children with similar disabilities.
+These include programs for children with hearing or vision loss and centers for young people with cognitive delay.
 Each program chooses skills and activities suited to the particular limitations and abilities of the group.
-For example, a skills training and production program for the blind may focus on skills that depend largely on touch, such as weaving or chalk making.
+For example, a skills training and production program for people with vision loss may focus on skills that depend largely on touch, such as weaving or chalk making.
 In smaller villages, it is often not possible to bring together enough persons with the same kind of disability to create a specialized training program just for them.
 However, a community rehabilitation program can, in its workshop, include a variety of skills training opportunities which can be adapted to persons with a wide range of disabilities.

-This young man in Niger, Africa, learned to make leather goods together with other disabled young people.
+This young man in Niger, Africa, learned to make leather goods together with other young people with disabilities.
 Later he can work out of his own home and sell his goods in the marketplace.
 (Photo: Carolyn Watson)